blade32232/blade32232web/docs/md/docs/systemdesign/extrainformation.md

 ## Unique Selling Points

-The combination of using DLC-live to track the behavior of a tethered animal and Unity to interpret this data and use it to drive a stimulus is a unique and robust solution.
+The combination of using DLC-live to track the behaviour of a tethered animal and Unity to interpret this data and use it to drive a stimulus is a unique and robust solution.
 In theory this combination of software could allow for the behaviour of almost any tetherable animal to be monitored in a completely controlled virtual environment.
 This should provide researchers with an invaluable tool to study animal behaviour.

 ## Player Experience and POV

-The system is being designed around the Eristalis Tenax hoverfly, this animal will be suspended from a tether attached to their thorax, they will be surrounded on all sides by three screens, one in front and one on each side.
+The system is being designed around the Eristalis tenax hoverfly, this animal will be suspended from a tether attached to the dorso-anterior part of the thorax, and will be surrounded on all sides by three screens, forming a triangle as seen from above.
 These stimulus screens will be used to show various stimuli and produce a variety of behaviours from the tethered animal.

 ## Platform(s), Technology and Scope

-This system is developed for an Ubuntu PC but should work on any system that can run DLC-live and Unity as it is driven by the combination of these products.
+This system is developed for an Ubuntu PC but should work on any system that can run DLC-live and Unity as it is driven by the combination of these programs.
 The development for this project will continue to be ongoing for the foreseeable future with a small development team, it is expected to be usable within 3-6 months (September-December 2021).

 ## Internal Systems